SAP/cloud-security-services-integration-library/java-security-test/README.md

 ### JUnit 5
 JUnit 5 does no longer support `Rule`.
-As of `java-security-test` version `2.7.8` you can implement using [JUnit 5 extensions](https://junit.org/junit5/docs/current/user-guide/#extensions) instead.
+Starting with `java-security-test` version `2.7.8` you can implement using [JUnit 5 extensions](https://junit.org/junit5/docs/current/user-guide/#extensions) instead.

 `XsuaaExtension` class as well as the `IasExtension` class implements the `BeforeAllCallback` to configure and start `WireMock` as mock server for the identity service.
 Furthermore, it implements the `AfterAllCallback` to stop the running server(s).